top of page

 biography

-My process involves preparation of the background with watercolor, adding torn paper often tossed onto the surface at random.
-As the layers become more complex I work to discover how they connect paying close attention to the language the work is speaking through, various marks, colors, juxtaposition of elements and accidents.
+Watercolor and acrylic are applied to the surface of Lokta paper which has gauze embedded on the back.
+Paper detritus is tossed onto the surface at random and attached with machine stitching.
+As the layers become more complex I discover how they connect, paying close attention to the language the work is speaking through various marks, colors, juxtaposition of elements and happy accidents.

 bottom of page